sem2093/apiproject/README.md

-# API Projects
+# API Project
-These projects serve the purpose of showcasing my ability to work with APIs.
+This project is a single page application which makes use of several different APIS.

 ## links to APIs Used

  ## Built with